 No, I didn’t say you need to get a steady job.
 Your coaching business needs to pay you a steady salary.
 You really can have the best of both worlds!

 This is the first lesson in business finance.
 But unfortunately for me, I missed this lesson for several years.
 The result? a constant feast or famine condition that wreaked havoc in my checking account and my life.

 This chaos created inordinate stress about money and made it nearly impossible for me to invest, save or even have fun with my money, because I was constantly uncertain how much would be coming in.

 The answer?
 I started paying myself a salary.
 Stress canceled.
 Uncertainty eliminated.
 Balancing my checkbook?
 No problem!

 Actually, the benefits of paying yourself a life coach salary are so numerous that I’m not going to even try to cover them all in this blog post.
 But before you take action, check with your accountant or attorney.

 In my case, getting started with a life coach salary was as simple as transferring a set amount of money every Friday from my business account to my personal checking account.
 But even if you choose a formal payroll, which has some benefits, it can be simple and easy.
-Check with your bank or maybe check out Costco’s low-cost payroll service.

 How can you start paying yourself a paycheck right away?
 Take a look at how much money your business brought in the last 3 to 6 months.
 Average it and subtract your business expenses.
 That’s your potential salary.